sandialabs/OWENS.jl/docs/src/reference/reference.md

 retain the expected schema, file-record shape, byte counts, and SHA-256 digest format before a GUI or validation dashboard trusts them.

+Use `build_output_data_validation_report(reference_path, candidate_path; ...)`
+and `write_output_data_validation_report(path, reference_path, candidate_path;
+...)` to package selected-channel metric rows into a durable YAML artifact for regression dashboards.
+The report intentionally performs elementwise comparisons only; validation cases that need time alignment, phase correction, or whole-revolution windows should preprocess the selected channels before report generation.

 The public helpers are:

 - `ResultChannel`